gaepdit/complaint-tracking/docs/Role capabilities.md

 Users in the Division Manager role have all the capabilities of the Staff, Manager, User Account Admin, Attachments Editor, and Site Maintenance roles.
 Plus they can:

 * Assign CTS roles, including the Division Manager role.
-* Edit all Complaints.
+* Edit all Complaints and Complaint Actions.
 * Reopen Complaints that have been closed.
-* Delete and restore Complaints and view deleted Complaints.
+* Delete and restore all Complaints and Complaint Actions.
 * View reports for all Users.

 ### Data Export